conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

 package ID will be different.
 That's the reason why you can't get the same value of the last example, neither we can, there will be a new value with each compilation of the ``fmt`` library.

+{% include callout.html content="**``package_revision_mode`` is guaranteed to be exact:**
+the package ID would only be reproduced using the same set of libraries and the same graph of dependencies that were used to build the binary at the time." type="info" %}

 ## Conclusion